savonet/book/workflow.md

 ```{.liquidsoap include="liq/process.test.liq" from=1}
 ```

-The field `stdout` of the returned value contains what the program printed.
+The field `stdout` of the returned value contains what the program printed on the standard output.
 For instance, in the script

 ```{.liquidsoap include="liq/process.run-stdout.liq" from=1}
 ```